Where To Find Fast $5,000 Loans For Your Business

 If unpaid invoices are affecting your incoming cash flow, consider applying for BlueVine’s invoice factoring service.
 You can receive a factoring line up to $5 million with rates starting at 0.25% per week.

 To qualify, you must have unpaid invoices, a credit score of 530, and $100,000 in annual revenue.
 You must also have a B2B business that has been in operations for at least 3 months.

 Another option for flexible lines of credit is Kabbage, which offers up to $250,000 to qualified small business owners.
 With Kabbage, you can make draws (up to your credit limit) as needed to use as working capital for your business.
-You only pay for what you’ve used, and fees range from 1.5% to 10%.
-With Kabbage, you can select from 6-month and 12-month terms based on the amount you withdraw.
+You only pay for what you’ve used, and fees range from 2% to 27%.
+With Kabbage, you can select from 6-month, 12-month, and 18-month terms based on the amount you withdraw.

 The application process with Kabbage is easy and requires you to provide some basic information about yourself and your business.
 You will also link your business accounts to get the maximum line of credit based on your business performance.

 You can also use the Kabbage card.
 This works just like a credit card and can be used anywhere Visa is accepted.
 With this card, you can make instant purchases, and Kabbage will create a new loan with the same rates and terms as its traditional draws.

 Through Fundbox, you can receive a line of credit up to $100,000 based on the performance of your business.
 Payments are spread out over a 12- or 24-week schedule and include Fundbox’s flat fee.
 Fees start at just 4.66%.

 To be approved for a Fundbox line of credit, you must have a business checking account, at least $50,000 in annual revenue, and a business based in the United States.
 You must also provide business bank account statements from the last 3 months.